This article was originally published August 26, 2016 and has been re-published with the most up-to-date information as of August 16, 2017.

 Broadway Cares/Equity Fights AIDS is one of the country’s leading industry-based non-profit AIDS fundraising and grant-making organizations, and one of the best-known charities in the theatre industry.
 You may have heard of BC/EFA during the big fall and spring fundraising seasons, when the casts of Broadway shows and national touring companies compete to see which show can raise the most money for the cause.
 Cast members collect donations in their signature red buckets and auction off signed Playbills, posters and more to raise money.
 The winning shows are crowned in the fall at the annual Gypsy of the Year and in the spring at the annual Easter Bonnet Competition.

 Interested donors can request tickets beginning the first day of the month prior to the month you’d like to see the show.
 (For example, if you want seats in November, you can request via Care-Tix beginning October 1.
-October seats are a special case due to the Labor Day holiday and can be requested beginning September 6.)

 Watch the cast of Hamilton perform at the 2016 Easter Bonnet: